Problem Solving: integrated methodologies, tools and applications in Lean consulting

 The DMAIC Method (Defining, Measuring, Analyzing, Improving and Controlling )

-The DMAIC methodology is structured in 5 sequential stages based mainly on the application of statistics for process analysis.
+The DMAIC methodology is structured in 5 sequential phases based mainly on the application of statistics for process analysis.
 The first 3 stages characterize the problem, while the last 2 focus on solution implementation and process optimization

 Define: Identification of the problem and objectives.